 Nest-building: 7 Apr-6 Jun

-Fall migrants are less common westward, although recent fall counts reflect increasing numbers of migrants at westerly locations where few if any were previously reported, such as 285 at Crescent Lake NWR 9 Aug 1995 and 750 there 8 Sep 2013.
-This species roosts in large flocks during migration, mostly in “reed or cane beds” (Winkler et al 2011); perhaps these large counts at wetland locations in western Nebraska fit this pattern.
+Fall migrants are less common westward, although recent fall counts reflect increasing numbers of migrants at westerly locations where few if any were previously reported, such as 285 at Crescent Lake NWR 9 Aug 1995, 750 there 8 Sep 2013, and 1000 there 6 Sep 2020.
+This species roosts in large flocks during migration, mostly in “reed or cane beds” (Winkler et al 2020); perhaps these large counts at wetland locations in western Nebraska fit this pattern.
 As far back as 1939 a flock of 200 was reported in Lincoln Co 25 Aug (Tout 1947), where breeding was not known at the time.
 It was not recorded in fall in Keith Co (Rosche and Johnsgard 1984) or Hall Co (Lingle and Hay 1982), although later studies by these authors (Lingle 1994; Rosche 1994) indicated increased occurrence.

 BBA: Breeding Bird Atlas